Nickatak/ChamberNetwork/README.md

 			- [ ] Logout Musician and redirect to login page

 - Performances (app)

+	- Breakdown of responsibilities:
+    	- GB:
+    		- Responsible for appearance of all pages (html and css)
+    		- Responsible to rendering all pages (setting up urls and views to render pages) (will wait until NT has 		sketched in URL)
+    		- Responsible for navigating within site (intra-site links)
+    	- NT:
+    		- Responsible for setting up database models
+    		- Responsible for all back-end functions and comm with database

 	- Functionalities necessary:
 		- [ ] Add performances to db
 		- [ ] Edit performance in db